JDial-Debugger/complete/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Dev tested changes
 - [ ] Added relevant tests
 - [ ] Relevant tests pass
-- [ ] If Mark is making this PR, Matt approved
-- [ ] If Matt is making this PR, Mark approved
+- [ ] Approved by other member of organization